kyzyrd/terminal-tetris/README.md

 - Launch the game and select a level (0-9) in the menu.
 - Control falling shapes (see [Controls](#controls)).
 - Clear lines by filling rows; cleared lines blink before removal, and remaining bricks drop.
-- Earn points for cleared lines, with bonuses for level (3 points) and no next-shape preview (5 points).
+- Earn points for dropping figures, with bonuses for level (3 points) and no next-shape preview (5 points).
 - Game ends when a new shape cannot spawn.
 - Enter a username (up to 8 characters) to save your score.
 - View the leaderboard (top 15 scores) and choose to replay (Y/Д) or exit (N/Н).